bagdadiemre/space-invaders/README.md

 # Space Invaders Game

 Welcome to the Space Invaders game project!
-This is a classic arcade-style game implemented using HTML, CSS, and JavaScript.
+This is a classic arcade-style game implemented using HTML and JavaScript.
 The objective of this project is to create an interactive and enjoyable gaming experience following the guidelines provided.

 ## Getting Started